What is TEQSA?

 What is the Higher Education Standards Framework (Threshold Standards) 2015?

-A legislative instrument, also known as the HES Framework, set by the Minister for Education and Training on the advice of a panel of experts in the delivery of higher education.
+A legislative instrument, also known as the HES Framework, set by the Minister for Education on the advice of a panel of experts in the delivery of higher education.
 The HES Framework consists of two parts:

 - Part A: Standards for Higher Education – which represent the minimum acceptable requirements for the provision of higher education in or from Australia.

 - Part B: Criteria for Higher Education Providers – which enables categorisation of different types of provider and whether a provider is responsible for self-accreditation of a course(s) of study it delivers.

 The Standards in the HES Framework are intended to be useful to higher education providers as a framework for internal monitoring of the quality of their higher education activities.